 Moreover, consider empowering customers by allowing them to create their own bundles by adding products that they like.

-This can be great for businesses that offer gift boxes or other such goods.
+This can be great for businesses that offer gift boxes and gift cards in bulk or other such goods.
 You can’t always be sure what to put in a box, so allow your buyers to choose what they want.

 #7 Come Up With a Loyalty Program